 Mary Glindon: It is an honour to follow my hon.
 Friend the Member for Glasgow North East (Mr Sweeney), who has definitely made his mark with the excellent things he is already doing in the House.
 I congratulate the two new Members who have made their maiden speeches; I am sure that they will be excellent advocates for their constituents.
 As a member of the associate and retired members branch of the...

-Mary Glindon: To ask the Secretary of State for Business, Energy and Industrial Strategy, to ask the Secretary of State what assessment he has made of the UK's ability to meet its carbon reduction targets.
+Mary Glindon: To ask the Secretary of State for Business, Energy and Industrial Strategy, with reference to the UKCS Decommissioning 2018 Cost Estimate Report by the Oil and Gas Authority, what assessment he has made of trends in the cost of labour associated with decommissioning projects.